 2 cups of Nettle leaves

 I opted to go for distilled water while preparing my infusion.
-Distilled water helps to extract the vital minerals in nettle leaves.
+Distilled water helps to extract more vital nutrients from nettle leaves.

-• Strain the ‘green liquid’ from the used nettle.
+• Strain the ‘green liquid’ from the nettles.
 Your infusion is set.
-Store in a refrigerator.
+Store it in a refrigerator.

 Nettle Infusion is a very healthy drink with a distinct taste.
+You can add honey to improve the taste.
 You will notice an improvement within a few months in your overall wellbeing if you consume this nutrient-packed drink.
 My memory became very sharp and I noticed I had more energy to go about my daily activities.